-Be part of a dynamic interdisciplinary approach to the study of language a culture.
+Be part of a dynamic interdisciplinary approach to linguistics.

 Applied Linguistics at the University of Warwick offers a unique approach to the study of language: We apply linguistic knowledge and theory to solve real-world problems.
 You will build an interdisciplinary foundation from leading research in language, linguistics, communication, psychology, and culture.
 Then you will apply your learning to explore, challenge, understand, and address problems and find meaningful solutions.
 You will be constantly fascinated by the linguistic world around you, and you will be empowered to use language to improve your world.

 Explore our learning community and curricular model on our Always Open Open Day page.

 English Language and Linguistics engages you in the systematic study of language with a specific focus on English.
 You’ll learn to analyse the structure of English, and the ways people use English to structure the world.
 You’ll explore the evolution of English from a set of dialects on a tiny island to a global lingua franca, and examine ways that Englishes continue to change today.
 You’ll learn more generally about how language is formed, acquired, learned, and used.
 You’ll develop an extensive set of qualitative and quantitative research skills, and practice oral and written communication intensively.

 BA Language, Culture and Communication

 Our Language, Culture and Communication degree is a globally unique interdisciplinary programme that prepares students to forge careers in the international marketplace.
 The degree combines elements of linguistics, intercultural communication, social psychology, and public relations.
 You will develop a unique combination of intellectual, analytical, research, and communication skills, and apply them in a range of authentic situations.
 You’ll also develop your expertise in communicating effectively in different contexts, cultures and languages, and acquire first-hand experience of living abroad and working in multicultural contexts.